Hadron: Properties

 All types of hadrons have zero total color charge (three examples shown).

 According to the quark model, the properties of hadrons are primarily determined by their so-called valence quarks.
-For example, a proton is composed of two up quarks (each with electric charge + 2/3, for a total of +4/3 together) and one down quark (with electric charge − 1/3).
-Adding these together yields the proton charge of +1.
+For example, a proton is composed of two up quarks (each with electric charge + 2/3 e, for a total of +4/3 e together) and one down quark (with electric charge − 1/3 e).
+Adding these together yields the proton charge of +1 e.
 Although quarks also carry color charge, hadrons must have zero total color charge because of a phenomenon called color confinement.
 That is, hadrons must be "colorless" or "white".
 The simplest ways for this to occur are with a quark of one color and an antiquark of the corresponding anticolor, or three quarks of different colors.
 Hadrons with the first arrangement are a type of meson, and those with the second arrangement are a type of baryon.

 Massless virtual gluons compose the overwhelming majority of particles inside hadrons, as well as the major constituents of its mass (with the exception of the heavy charm and bottom quarks; the top quark vanishes before it has time to bind into a hadron).
 The strength of the strong-force gluons which bind the quarks together has sufficient energy (E) to have resonances composed of massive (m) quarks (E ≥ mc^{2}).
 One outcome is that short-lived pairs of virtual quarks and antiquarks are continually forming and vanishing again inside a hadron.
 Because the virtual quarks are not stable wave packets (quanta), but an irregular and transient phenomenon, it is not meaningful to ask which quark is real and which virtual; only the small excess is apparent from the outside in the form of a hadron.
 Therefore, when a hadron or anti-hadron is stated to consist of (typically) two or three quarks, this technically refers to the constant excess of quarks versus antiquarks.